OPTML-Group/Diffusion-MU-Attack/README.md

 # To Generate or Not? <br> Safety-Driven Unlearned Diffusion Models <br> Are Still Easy To Generate Unsafe Images <br> ...
 For Now
 </div>
-Welcome to the official implementation of the paper: <br> [To Generate or Not?
+Welcome to the official implementation of the paper: [To Generate or Not?
 Safety-Driven Unlearned Diffusion Models Are Still Easy To Generate Unsafe Images ...
-For Now](https://arxiv.org/abs/2310.11868). <br>This work introduces one fast and efficient attack methods to generate toxic content for safety-driven diffusion models.
+For Now](https://arxiv.org/abs/2310.11868).
+This work introduces one fast and efficient attack methods to generate toxic content for safety-driven diffusion models.
 <table align="center">
   <tr>
     <td align="center">